 Peru Economic Outlook

 GDP growth decelerated in Q1 although the expansion was still well above the regional average.
-In May, the economic activity indicator rebounded from the weak rate seen in April, driven by a surge in the mining and hydrocarbon sectors.
-Pedro Pablo Kuczynski formally took office as president on 28 July with a broad agenda of policies to support economic activity.
+In May, the economic activity indicator rebounded from the weak rate seen in April, driven by a surge in the mining and hydrocarbon sectors. the new president Martín Vizcarra, took the Peruvian government in the name of the Pedro Pablo Kuczynski who was the formally president on 28 July to 2016, with a broad agenda of policies to support economic activity.
 He promised to improve public health including access to drinking water and sanitation.
 Moreover, a cut to the Value-added Tax from the current 18% to 17% and tax exemption for corporations should reduce corruption in the private sector.
 Whether the new president and his cabinet succeed in implementing their propositions will depend on their ability to form alliances with Keiko Fujimori, his opponent in the race for president, and her party, the widely supported Popular Force (Fuerza Popular).

 Peru Economy Data

 The Peruvian economy, which is the seventh largest in Latin America, has experienced a structural change in the past three decades.
 Currently, the services sector is the main contributor to the country’s GDP, with nearly 60% of GDP stemming from this sector.
 Telecommunications and financial services are the main branches of the services sector; together they account for nearly 40% of GDP.
 However, the country still has a long way to go toward the modernization and competitiveness of its service sectors.
 Industry, which represents around 35% of GDP, has undergone a process of modernization, which has translated into increased employment in the country’s primary industrial areas.